|Jack Parker (#47734878)|

 GR12 Jacobs private burial ground, Gardner's Hill (have not found)

-GR21 Pope private burial ground, Pope's Lane, Danvers Centre (have not found - it should be back by Hutchinson)
+GR21 Pope private burial ground, Pope's Lane, Danvers Centre (have not found - it should be back by Hutchinson) - but then it's a Peabody cemetery - so it has to be down the road.

 |Find A Grave Friends|